 The holiness of God is a powerful force and an interesting study.
 Read on to learn more about God's holiness.

-In this video we explore the paradox that God’s holiness presents to human beings.
+In this video, we explore the paradox that God’s holiness presents to human beings.
 God is the unique and set-apart Creator of all reality and the author of all goodness.
 However, that goodness can become dangerous to humans who are mortal and morally corrupt.
-Ultimately, this paradox is resolved by Jesus, who embodies God’s holiness that comes to heal His creation.Video Details
+Ultimately, this paradox is resolved by Jesus, who embodies God’s holiness that came to heal his creation.Video Details

 Holiness is more than being good and morally upstanding.

 When referring to the holiness of God, the definition takes on a much richer meaning.
 God's holiness is His defining characteristic.
 The holiness of God is a term used in the Bible to describe both His goodness and His power.
 It is completely unique and utterly all-powerful, radiating from God like an energy.
 In fact, God's holiness is so overwhelming, that it can actually be dangerous to approach.

 What is holiness?

 It's helpful to think of God like the sun.
 The sun is so bright and powerful that its energy radiates out through the solar system.
 It's a good, helpful thing to be within the sun's energy, but the sun itself is so powerful that it's dangerous to get too close.
 We see examples of this metaphor throughout Scripture when humans approach the presence of God.

 Take for example the story of Moses and the burning bush.
 As Moses approaches the burning bush (which as we know is the presence of God), God tells Moses to take off his shoes because he is on holy ground and warns him not to come any closer.